CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 `This area is where data is organized, stored and made available for direct querying by usersm report writers and other analytical BI applications`.
 The star schema or OLAP cube is used to implement this area and always have atomic data and optionally summaried data.

 The presentation data area should be structured around business process measurement events and dimensional model should correspond to physical data capture events and it need to be cross all departments in enterprise.

+### Business intelligence applications

+The term BI application loosely refers to the range of capabilities provided to business users to leverage the presentation area for analytic decision making.
+A BI application can be as simple as an ad hoc query tool or as complex as a sophisticated data mining or modeling application.